robin-mbg/may/doc/Install.md

 The most recent version of may is `v1.1.0` and is built for `linux/amd64`, `linux/arm`, `linux/arm64` and `linux/386`.
 It may (pun intended) work on other architectures as well, but for those you'll currently still have to build it yourself.

 After installation, it is recommended to ensure that all git repositories are configured in a way that does not require interactive input (e.g. for username/password or ssh key passphrases).
-Additional configuration is also recommended for users running `may` from within a Windows Subsystem for Linux system.
+Additional configuration is also recommended for users running `may` from within Windows Subsystem for Linux.

 Run and enjoy!